takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.02 <br>
+    ・ Timing of content information acquisition has been changed from when content is loaded to just before the start of round 1. <br>
+    ・ When the acquisition of content information fails, a text indicating the failure is displayed before the start of round 1. <br>
+    ・ Changed specifications so that when content information fails to be retrieved, it is retrieved from an existing database. <br>
+    ・ Fixed a problem in which whitespace was not well represented when using content information to obtain stage names. <br>
+    ・ Fixed a problem in which the status would recognize the status as before the start of the round and an inactivity warning would be issued, even though the round had already started. <br>
+    ・ Fixed a problem in which information could not be retrieved correctly when content information was updated due to content updates or language changes. <br>

   ○ 4.99.01 <br>
     ・ In some stage names, text for internal notation was being acquired as the stage name. <br>